Terms & Conditions

 14) To provide the employee (Data Subject) with a copy of their medical records within 30 days of receiving a written request to access their data in compliance with the General Data Protection Regulations (GDPR), (Article 15).

-15) Acorn will record all telephone calls and consultations unless requested not to do so.
+15) Acorn will record all telephone calls and consultations unless explicitly requested not to do so.
+It is the responsibility of the Client to inform Acorn in advance if an employee does not wish for their call or consultation to be recorded.

 Responsibilities of the Client

-2) To provide internet access to the Acorn nurse/technician in order to allow access to the ‘cloud’, thus ensuring the security of sensitive data.
+2) To provide internet access to the Acorn clinician in order to allow Acorn access to the ‘Cloud’, thus ensuring security of sensitive data.

-3) To ensure that your employees who are undertaking health surveillance have completed the relevant health surveillance questionnaires prior to their appointment and be provided with the Acorn Privacy Notice.
+3) To ensure that your employees who are undertaking health surveillance have completed the relevant health surveillance questionnaires prior to their appointment and have been provided with the Acorn Privacy Notice.

-4) To provide a locked filing cabinet in a locked room for the storage of paper medical records that are to be kept on your site, in the appropriate confidential manner acceptable under the General Data Protection Regulations (GDPR).
+4) Where applicable, provide a locked filing cabinet in a locked room for the storage of paper medical records that are to be kept on your site, in the appropriate confidential manner acceptable under the General Data Protection Regulations (GDPR).
 This means that the occupational health professional alone will hold the keys to the filing cabinet.
-Alternative arrangements can be made to store paper medical records at Acorn with an associated cost.
+Alternative arrangements can be made to sort and scan all paper medical records to create an electronic storage system at a cost to the client.
+This is priced on application.

 6) The client reserves the right of ownership for all medical reports, records and results upon the expiry or termination of this agreement.
-In this situation, an official handover of the medical notes to an alternative medical professional would need to be arranged.
+In this situation, an official handover of the medical notes to an alternative medical professional would need to be arranged by the client.

-8) To provide sufficient administration time for the nurse/technician to keep the medical records at an acceptable standard under the General Data Protection Regulations (GDPR, Article 5, 6, 9).
+7) To provide sufficient administration time for the nurse/technician to keep the medical records stored on Orchid to an acceptable standard.

-9) To provide additional administration time to sort medical records of leavers, ready for destruction by an agreed method and at the appropriate agreed length of time in accordance with (GDPR, Article 5, (e)).
+9) To provide additional administration time to archive the medical records of leavers at the appropriate agreed length of time in accordance with (GDPR, Article 5, (e)).

-10) To provide the employees (Data Subjects) with a copy of Acorns Privacy Notice which provides the employee with information on who the controller is, what data is being collected and processed, for what purpose and a justification as well as our data retention policy in accordance with General Data Protection Regulations (GDPR, Article, 6).
+12) To provide the employees (Data Subjects) with a copy of Acorns Privacy Notice, which provides the employee with information on who the controller is, what data is being collected and processed, for what purpose and a justification, as well as our data retention policy in accordance with General Data Protection Regulations (GDPR, Article, 6).

 ‘Where, as a result of health surveillance, an employee is found to have an identifiable disease or adverse health effect which is considered by a relevant doctor or other occupational health professional to be the result of exposure to a substance hazardous to health the employer of that employee shall:

-e) Provide a review of the health of any other employee who has been similarly exposed, including a medical examination where such an examination is recommended by a relevant doctor, occupational health professional or by the Executive.
+1. Provide for a review of the health of any other employee who has been similarly exposed, including a medical examination where such an examination is recommended by a relevant doctor, occupational health professional or by the Executive.

 The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 1995 (Regulations 5) requires employers to report cases of certain diseases which are linked with specific work activities.

-15) To reimburse any administration and travel costs to Acorn for copying and providing your employee (Data Subject) with a copy of their medical records.
+17) In the case of paper medical records stored at the client’s site, it is the client’s responsibility to reimburse any administration and travel cost to Acorn for copying and providing your employee (Data Subject) with a copy of their medical records.
 The employee (Data Subject) has the right (GDPR, Article 15) to access their personal data, easily and at reasonable intervals, free of charge and not later than 30 days after receipt of the written request.
+Any subsequent requests are chargeable to the employee (Data Subject).

-16) To inform the employee (Data Subject) that Acorn records any telephone consultations.
+18) To inform the employee (Data Subject) that Acorn record any telephone consultations.

-17) Following Health Surveillance, the client will be provided with a document called a ‘Health Record’.
-The employer is responsible for following health surveillance covered by Control of Substances Hazardous to Health (COSHH) 2002, Control of Vibration at Work 2005 and Control of Noise at Work Regulations 2005 law for maintaining the individual Health Record.
+19) Following Health Surveillance, the client will be provided with a document called a ‘Health Record’.
+The employer is responsible following health surveillance covered by Control of Substances Hazardous to health (COSHH) 2002, Control of Vibration at Work 2005 and Control of Noise at Work Regulations 2005 law for maintaining the individual Health Record.
 The purpose of this document is to prove what health surveillance has been undertaken for each employee (these are not to be confused with medical records).

-18) A Health Needs Assessment is recommended for each client’s site, this is an assessment of health needs such as health surveillance and health screening and will provide the employer with a guide of what is required.
-A health needs assessment should not be confused with a risk assessment.
+20) A Site Health Need Assessment is recommended for each client’s site, this is an assessment of health needs such as health surveillance and health screening, in line with current HSE (Health and Safety Executive) legislation requirements and guidance, and will provide the employer with a guide of what is required.
+A Site Health Need Assessment should not be confused with a risk assessment.
+A Site Health Need Assessment is to compliment the client’s risk assessment.

-20) The client shall not in any way attempt to secure the services of an Acorn employee other than as an employee of Acorn.
-This shall be in full force and effect for six months, commencing with the date of employment termination.
+22) The client shall not in any way attempt to secure the services of an Acorn employee other than as an employee of Acorn.
+This shall be in full force and effect for six months, commencing with the date of employment termination of the Acorn employee.

 Responsibilities of the Client – Specific to the Mobile Unit

 1) To provide a quiet, flat area with a hard surface at each site on which to park Acorn’s mobile screening unit.
-The area needs to be at least the equivalent size of four car parking spaces to accommodate the mobile unit which is 28ft long.
-There must be an accessible electrical connection and a normal 3-pin, 240V electrical supply is required.
-We have ample extension cable on board the unit.
+The area needs to be at least the equivalent size of four car parking spaces to accommodate the mobile unit, which is 28ft long.
+There must be an accessible electrical connection, and a normal 3-pin, 240V electrical supply is required.
+We have ample extension cables on board the unit.

 Joint Responsibilities

-3) Both parties will agree to implement a system for the administration, and controlling of documents/medical records and a method of destruction of these documents when appropriate in accordance with General Data Protection Regulations (GDPR).
+3) Both parties will agree to implement a system for the administration and control of documents/medical records and a method of destruction of these documents when appropriate in accordance with General Data Protection Regulations (GDPR).

 4) Retention of Data